gvwilson/thirdbit/src/fiction/santas/index.md

 Elfabot pedalled pedals and pulled levers as the ruined buildings around them grew taller.
 The few shards of glass left in their windows looked like jagged teeth in hungry mouths.
-Then a windowless tower a few blocks away lifted, swung forward, and came down with a thud that made the train shiver on the tracks.
+Then a huge leg a few blocks away lifted, swung forward, and came down with a thud that made the train shiver on the tracks.
 "Oh dear,"
 Elfabot said.

+"It's Santazilla!"
+Finner shouted.
 "It's trying to cut us off!"
-Finner shouted.

 Elfabot pulled another lever.
 Steam whistled from the control panel as they picked up even more speed.
-"Well then it's a good thing I took the safeties off the engine, isn't it?
+"Then it's a good thing I took the safeties off the engine, isn't it?
 Otherwise it would shut down to stop from exploding!"

 For a moment they were surrounded by overgrown park instead of buildings.